9 Best Places To Stay In Lofoten Islands From A Native (2026)

-Outside of Bodø, attached to the mainland a bit further north around Narvik, is the Lofoten Peninsula, which is really a chain of islands interconnected with bridges, pointing south.
+Outside of Bodø, stretching out from the mainland of Norway, is the Lofoten archipelago, a chain of islands interconnected by bridges, dotted with fjords and majestic mountains that point south.

-The Lofoten peninsula, or rather, a chain of islands interconnected by bridges, starts around Raftsundet in the Tengelfjorden Fjord.
-From there, it stretches island by island all the way to the tiniest place, the village of Å (which is also the last letter in the Norwegian alphabet).
+The Lofoten archipelago peeks out from the Norwegian mainland, starting around Raftsundet in the Tengelfjorden Fjord.
+From there, it stretches south island by island all the way to the tiniest place, the village of Å (which is also the last letter in the Norwegian alphabet).

-The distance from Raftsundet at the top to Å in Lofoten is 178 kilometers (110 miles), and this is a super popular journey (especially in the summer) for thousands of people doing road trips, biking adventures, and even hiking.
+The distance from Raftsundet in the north to Å in Lofoten is 178 kilometers (110 miles), and it is a super popular journey (especially in the summer) for thousands of people on road trips, on biking adventures, and even on foot.

 This article contains affiliate links!
 If you like this free content and use my links to make your bookings, I get a small commission at no extra cost to you.
 Thank You!